Set up SQL Server TDE Extensible Key Management by using Azure Key Vault

-- If you're using a private Azure cloud (for example, Azure Government, Azure China 21Vianet, or Azure Germany), replace the
+- If you're using a private Azure cloud (for example, Azure Government, Microsoft Azure operated by 21Vianet, or Azure Germany), replace the

 IDENTITYargument with the Vault URI that's returned in step 3 of the Create a key vault and key by using PowerShell section.
 Don't include "https://" in the Vault URI.

 - If you're using global Azure, replace the

 SECRETargument with the Microsoft Entra Client ID from Step 1: Set up a Microsoft Entra service principal.
 In this example, the Client ID is